The Nest

 Most buyer closing costs are cash costs.
 In other words, you won’t be able to roll them into the mortgage.
 This can significantly increase the amount oflist of costs for buyers cash you need to bring to the table.
 For example, buyer closing costs of “just” 2% of the purchase price would still require a typical buyer with financing to bring 10% more cash to the closing table.

-While we recommend all buyers read this post first, you can jump straight to estimating your closing costs using NestApple’s closing cost calculator.
+While we recommend all buyers read this post first, you can estimate your closing costs using NestApple’s closing cost calculator.

 What Closing Costs Does the Buyer Pay For?